General info Last updated: 2026-03-21

 This feature is available only for sessions created with a glossary.

-You can share the session output on your screen with colleagues, without requiring them to have InterpretBank installed or to connect to the event’s audio.
+You can share the live session output with colleagues without requiring them to install InterpretBank or connect directly to the event audio.

-When opening the link, recipients can choose their preferred target language.
+5. When they open the link, they can choose their preferred target language.

 InterpretBankASR Offline - Guide